-This new Magnum album is on a par with both those, returning to a more pompous climate, for long time fans, all I can say is: ‘what a relief’.
+This new Magnum album is on a par with their prior two albums from 2007 and 2014, returning to a more pompous climate, for long time fans, all I can say is: ‘what a relief’.

 Written by: gdmonline